INFINITE-KH/Python-Assignment1/README.md

 So therefore in question 1 we decided that we only look on the crimes for the first year, and last year to analyse if the crime has dropped or grown.
 For question 2 we use the result from the first answer, where the graphs shown how the crime has changed.

-NOTE: We couldnt fine a way to put to graphs in one model, so we have code for two graps in the bottom of the script which you have to outcomment one at a time to run at see the result.
+NOTE: We couldn't find a way to put to graphs in one model, so we have code for two graps in the bottom of the script which you have to outcomment one at a time to run at see the result.

 Questions: